Eyelid Surgery (Blepharoplasty)

 Eyelid surgery is a procedure of the upper and lower eyelids, which helps men and women correct problems associated with loose skin on the eyelid.
 Eyelid surgery is an excellent procedure that has helped thousands of patients eliminate “hooded or drooping” appearing upper eyelids or the “saggy-baggy” puffy skin of the lower eyes.

-Eyelid surgery performed by Daniel E. Careaga can remove some of the signs of aging leaving your facial appearance enhanced and refreshed.
+Eyelid surgery performed by Daniel E. Careaga or Paul D. Durand can remove some of the signs of aging leaving your facial appearance enhanced and refreshed.

 Who is a Candidate for Blepharoplaty (Eyelid/EyeLift) Plastic Surgery?